Management Diploma in Managing Workplace Diversity and Inclusion

 - The knowledge to assess a workplace for barriers and challenges that impede diversity and inclusion and for strengths in place that can help

-- The skills to plan and implement training programs and other initiatives that are designed to accomplish diversity and inclusion goals and objectives
+- The ability to plan and implement training programs and other initiatives that are designed to accomplish diversity and inclusion goals and objectives

 - The ability to communicate the diversity and inclusion assessment, plan, and status of goal attainment